tgriesb/WowLogAnalyzerVueClient/README.md

 1. **Register**: Navigate to `/register` and create a new account
 2. **Login**: Use your credentials at `/login` to receive a JWT token
-3. **Token Storage**: The JWT token is stored in localStorage and automatically included in API requests

 ### Uploading Logs